oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 ## Task 8: Evaluate Your Model

-Evaluate the in-database model proxy object using different methods.
-Make predictions on the test case using the model and then evaluate the model by using methods like Confusion Matrix, Lift Chart, Gains Chart, and ROC curve chart.
+Evaluate the in-database model proxy object using various approaches.
+Make predictions on the test case using the model and then evaluate the model by using Confusion Matrix, Lift Chart, Gains Chart, and ROC curve chart.

-1. Run the following script to make predictions on the test data set using the dt\_mod model.
+1. Run the following script to make predictions on the test data set using the `dt_mod` model.
 If the parameter type is "class", the result includes the most likely target class and its probability.
 If the parameter type is "raw", the result includes one column for each target class and the column values reflect the probability for that class.
-Both can be specified together.
+Both can be specified together, for example, type=c("class","raw").

 	```r
 	<copy>